JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 Investigate:
 ----------------
-QuickBASIC, PowerBASIC, XBasic, Turbo Basic, Visual Basic, FutureBASIC, REALbasic, FreeBASIC.
-R,

-Defold
-pysdl2 Updated this year!
-What do I have in my humble bundle and steam accounts?
-AGKJava
-Delphi for DOS perhaps?
-Which situations can I best directly access OpenGL or Vulkan calls and still have some surrounding game engine niceties?
-Command Line Graphics LIbraries
-Command Line GUI Libraries
-All other GUI Libraries
-All C++/Java/C# Gaming Libraries that aren't a whole environment or IDE GameGuru
-FPSCreator Classic the Game creators
-Pico 8 , GDevelop, PixelVision 8, VOxatron, Godot Game Engine and many more Those are maybe engines but definitely discords
+Move all of these over to my spreadsheets
 Give another Analysis to Blitzmax, darkbasic, Monkey and Basic 4 gl (notes are below)

 Most Expensive Ones:

 - Hero Cloud ($100/yr to $5000 lifetime)
-- Leadwerks ($100-$500 one time)
+- Leadwerks (OWN) ($100-$500 one time)
 - Shiva (Free to 1000)
 - Livecode (Free is open source, $500/yr to make html5, $79/yr to get App store (Only if you make your code MIT and dont make any money) autocomplete, and extensions, 500/yr to make money from your app, add better autocompletion, to 2000 for support, profiling, advanced networking, remote debugging, pdf viewer,)
 - Xojo (Free for learning, 99/yr for one desktop platform, 299/yr for ios or web deploy, 299 total for all desktop platforms, 599 total for that plus ios and web, 2k for support)
-- GameMaker $40/yr
+- GameMaker2 $40/yr (OWN GameMakerSudioPro1 with export packs)
 - CrossUI $1000 (free forever before release)
 - Purebasic $80
 - LibertyBasic $60
-- AppGameKit ($50 to start $100 for the studio (Drag and drop 3d scenes), $10-30 for add ons like VR, Assets, Shaders) (Huge pack free for schools!)
 - GLBasic $90
+- AppGameKit (OWN Classic) ($50 to start $100 for the studio (Drag and drop 3d scenes), $10-30 for add ons like VR, Assets, Shaders) (Huge pack free for schools!)
+- Smile Game Builder $70 (OWN)
+- 001 Game Creator (OWN)
+- Game Guru (OWN)
+- Clickteam Fusion 2.5 (OWN MultiMediaFusion 2)
+- RPGMaker MV (OWN VXAce and XP and TONS of assets for them)

+Assets
+Humble Bundle is FULL of them

 Discords